aldo-gutierrez/bitmasksorter/README.md

 | RadixBitSorterMT | O(n * log(n)) | O(n * k), k<log2(n) | O(n), k = 1    | O(n)      | O(n)        |    1     |

 ## Comparing to Ska Sort
-I Still didn't implement the same algorithm but RadixByteSorterInt should be equivalent to Ska Sort Ska Sort is faster when the range of the number is 30 bit of more, and RadixBitSorter is faster if the range has less than 30 bits.
+I Still didn't implement the same algorithm but RadixByteSorterInt uses some ideas of Ska Sort Ska Sort is faster sometimes when the range of the number is 2^30 (30 bits) or more, and RadixBitSorter is faster otherwise

 More comparison is needed.

-## Things to DO
+## TODO
-- Add More Object sorters besides RadixBitSorter
+- Add More Object sorters in addition to RadixBitSorter
-- Add Long, Short, Byte sorters
+- Add Long, Short, Byte sorters (Long is the priority)
 - Add C#, C++, Python, Javascript Implementations
-- More evaluation on complexity
+- More Detailed evaluation on complexity
-- More testing
+- More Testing
 - Compare with [Ska Sort] (https://github.com/skarupke/ska_sort)
 - Compare with [Wolf Sort] (https://github.com/scandum/wolfsort)
+- Merge partition with bitmask extraction or isSorted with partition and bitmask and compare speed
+- Test different algorithms for stable partition with less memory and compare speed
+- Find the number N where Parallelization  of bitmask is faster than serial
+- Find the number N where Parallelization  of isOrdered is faster than serial
+- Find the number N where Parallelization  of partition is faster than serial
+- Tests with repeatable random seeds

-## Algorithms Ready for Prod
+## Algorithms Testing
 |Algorithm|Positive random numbers|Negative random numbers|Unsigned numbers| Sorted         | Reverse sorted     |
 |---------|-----------------------|-----------------------|--------------|----------------|--------------------|
 |QuickBitSorterInt|ok|ok|ok| ok | ok |